 You will need communicate confidently that this is what you expect to happen.

-It may take much persuasion and for that reason I've got a PDF to help you educate your medical professional about the research & benefits of comfort positioning so be sure to download and. print that here (coming soon).
+It may take much persuasion and for that reason I've got a PDF (coming soon) to help you educate your medical professional about the research & benefits of comfort positioning.

 It's best to plan on staff being reluctant, so be ready to educate them!